KimNyholm/taxonomy_access/README.md

 Porting of Drupal 7 Taxonomy Access Control to Drupal 8

 Todo:
+- Simple test config form row.
+How to use post form??
+- testRoleEnableDisable(), how to give regular user other role than authenticated
 - port taxonomy_access.create.inc
 - Select all checkbox for terms in vocabulary missing
 - Admin styling
-- testRoleEnableDisable(), how to give regular user other role than authenticated
-- checkRoleConfig() fails to scan
 - Port required hooks etc in src/TaxonomyAccessService.php.
 - Simpletest class ConfigTest cases.
 - Simpletest class WeightTest cases.